CASE STUDY

 First, we needed to understand and define the design guidelines for currency symbols.
 Then, we could create guidelines specifically for the purposes of nano.

-What developed were the guidelines for creating the nano currency symbol.
+Guidelines for creating the nano currency symbol.

 It was agreed that it had to:

-- Be unique and differentiate itself from other established currency symbols, while simultaneously taking it’s place among them
+- Be unique and differentiate itself from other established currency symbols while simultaneously taking its place among them

 - Be easy to replicate and distribute, both digitally and by hand